How it works

 Four steps.
 From noisy to quiet.

-The nanny connects to Gmail in read-only mode, finds the cold senders, removes you from the databases that fed them, and filters anything new that slips through.
+Drop your work email, see who's selling it, then let the nanny remove you from the databases that fed the cold senders and filter anything new that slips through.
 Here's exactly what happens.

 The full flow